 And here are some ways you might do that (with, or without, a writer’s website):

-- Start a newsletter.
+- Start a mailing list.
 Of course you’ll need a place for people to sign up for this (ie: a website or link from a social profile), but there are few better ways to connect with people & stay on their mind than by showing up with something entertaining/valuable in their inbox on a regular basis.
-The key to a successful newsletter is the newsletter itself.
-If you write something that people find valuable because it’s informative, or makes them laugh, or is otherwise a unique respite from a crazy world, they’re going to be willing to subscribe to it and share it with friends.
+The key to a successful mailing list is the the content you send.
+If you write something that people find valuable (eg: a Newsletter) because it’s informative, or makes them laugh, or is otherwise a unique respite from a crazy world, they’re going to be willing to subscribe to it and share it with friends.
 Growing your list takes time & perseverance, but pays off in the end when you’re ready to tell those people about your new book release.

 - Start a blog / website.
 Like a newsletter, you’re writing content that connects with your audience over time, but unlike a newsletter, your blog and website content is available on the internet and searchable all the time.
 Personally, I like the one-two-punch of doing blog posts that people can subscribe to by email because you get the best of both worlds.
 A blog/website can be very easy to set up, and can even be free with platforms like WordPress.com or Blogger.
 If you’re not sure what you might blog about (and, surprisingly, many writers aren’t), I’ve written a bunch of ideas of blog posts for authors here and also (with examples) here.
 And your writer website doesn’t have to be complicated — think of it as a home for your author brand online.
 It should allow people to get to know you & your work, link them to ways they can participate (follow you on social media or subscribe), and allow people to get in touch with you.
 Starting simple is always a good idea, and you can read suggestions for what you might include on your author website here.